 Prime Minister Narendra Modi’s government is preparing a new set of guidelines to be issued this weekend, possibly extending the lockdown in worst-hit areas as it promotes economic activity.

-Earlier this month, the country allowed reopening of shops and manufacturing and resumption of some trains and domestic flights and vehicles’ movement.
+Earlier this month, the country allowed the reopening of shops and manufacturing and the resumption of some trains and domestic flights and vehicles movement.

 South Korea on Thursday reported its biggest jump in coronavirus cases in more than 50 days, a setback that could erase some of the hard-won gains that have made it a model for the rest of the world.

-Health officials warned that the resurgence is getting harder to track and social distancing and other steps need to be taken.
+Health officials warned that the resurgence is getting harder to track and that social distancing and other steps must be taken.

 And in Russia, high daily numbers of new coronavirus infections underlined the risks of reopening the economy, which has been badly battered by the outbreak.